-3.4 Well Drilling
+3.4 Drilling, Soil Sampling, and Well Installation

 The proposed investigation includes three locations, as shown on Figure 4.
-At each location, a well will be installed to allow monitoring of groundwater in the shallow semiperched aquifer.
+At each location, a well will be installed to allow for the monitoring of groundwater in the shallow, semiperched aquifer.
 SGI will supervise the drilling, installation, and development of the wells.
 The installation of the groundwater monitoring wells will be performed using a CME-75 or CME-95 hollow-stem-auger (HSA) drill rig (or equivalent) equipped with 10-inch-outside-diameter augers and operated by a California-licensed drilling contractor.

 Based on the an assumed depth to groundwater of approximately 25 feet below grade, the soil borings for the wells will be advanced to a total depth of 45 feet bgs.
-Soil samples will be collected at 5-foot depth intervals and will be visually evaluated.
-Visual description of soil samples will include the following information:
+After initial hand-augering to 5 feet below grade, the HSA drilling will include the collection of a total of eight five-foot continuous core samples to allow for the detailed lithologic observation of the soil.